-The Texas Family Code does not allow for a judge in our state to award pieces of real property that are located in another state or country to you or your spouse in a divorce.
+The Texas Family Code does not allow a judge in our state to award pieces of real property in another state or country to you or your spouse in a divorce.
 What will take place, however, is that the value of the property will be considered in dividing up the marital estate.
-In addition to this, a court in Texas does have jurisdiction over you and your spouse and may therefore order either of you to convey a piece of property to the other through a Special Warranty Deed or other mechanism.
+In addition, a Texas court has jurisdiction over you and your spouse and may therefore order either of you to convey a piece of property to the other through a Special Warranty Deed or other mechanism.

 New to Texas and have questions on divorce laws?
 Contact the Law Office of Bryan Fagan

 If you have recently moved to Texas and have questions about our Family Code or divorce laws, please do not hesitate to contact the Law Office of Bryan Fagan, PLLC.
 A free consultation is only a phone call away and is available six days a week.